prachi-kashyap/modexp/Readme.md

 # Modular Exponentiation Tool

+## Author

+Prachi Kashyap

+## Project Name

+Command-line Modular Exponentiation Tool

-## Introduction
+## Description

-This project implements a command-line modular exponentiation calculator in Rust, capable of computing `x^y mod m` for given non-negative `x` and `y`, and positive `m`.
-The program is designed to handle large numbers efficiently, and it has been tested for correctness and performance.
+This project implements a command-line tool for calculating the modular exponentiation of x raised to y modulo m using Rust.
+The goal is to efficiently compute the result even for large numbers without causing an overflow.

 ## Implementation